Account Permission Management

 Active permission is used to provide a combination of permissions, such as providing a permission to perform only the creation of accounts and transfer functions.

-- With the address of OwnerPermission can modify Active permissions
+- The address with OwnerPermission can modify Active permissions

 - The address with the permission to execute AccountPermissionUpdateContract can also modify Active permissions